kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 ## Deploying to Kubernetes

+**NOTE**: These instructions are for the TPR-based prototype and will change over to use the API server and controller-manager soon.
 **NOTE**: Do not forget to specify a Kubernetes namespace where the system will be deployed.
 Here, we will use `catalog`.